dsaemii/university/README.md

 ## Objective
 Since I will graduate in the summer of 2023, I am already trying to get an overview of universities around the world where I might want to study Computer or Data Science.

-## Objective
-Since I will graduate in the summer of 2023, I am already trying to get an overview of universities around the world where I might want to study Computer or Data Science.

 ## Data
 [World University Rankings](https://www.kaggle.com/datasets/mylesoneill/world-university-rankings/versions/2?resource=download&select=timesData.csv)
 * [Times Higher Educations World University Ranking (times)](https://www.timeshighereducation.com/world-university-rankings)